invap/rt-monitor-example-app/README.md

 2. `sample`: produces a sample as a 16 bits integer by, either reading it from the file handler stored in the file pointer variable `file`, whenever the booblean variable `adc_info_present` is set to `true`, or by generating a pseudo-random unsigned 16 bits integer value which is bound to be in the range [0, 4096).
 If the generation of data samples is done by reading from `file` and `EOF` is reached, then the process aborts exiting with error code `-1`.

-## Display implementation and operation
+## LCD implementation and operation
 As we mentioned in Section [ADC implementation and operation](#adc-implementation-and-operation), a proper implementation of the system should implement the access the LCD by writing the appropriate data in memory locations where the communication bus is mapped.
 Once again, as we are only interested in the runtime verification of the software layer (shown in the upper-right quadrant delimited by red dotted lines of [Figure 1](#hardware-software-system)) and, as we are not concerned by the effect resulting from the invocation of the functions, we only provide a stub implementation of the interface "[ex_display.h](https://github.com/invap/rt-monitor-example-app/blob/main/data-display/ex_display.h)" shown below:
 ```
 /*